chainwikinet/wikijs-farm-content/security.md

 ## Certik Audit

 An audit from [Certik](https://twitter.com/certik_io) has also been commissioned.
 Certik is expected to begin work around September 15-16.

+## Haechi Labs

+[haechi.io](https://haechi.io) is a Korean security company that has performed audits for LG, Samsung, Carry Protocol, and the Ethereum Foundation.

+Confirmed to perform another audit on Harvest with delivery expected in late September.